How to become Accurate Psychic Mediums

 Put it To The Test: Early Video of Craig on TV

 THE CERT RULE

-CERT is a teaching method used by many mediums and one we apply at my online psychic school.
+CERT is a teaching method used to develop accurate psychic mediums.
 The term was coined by my good friend and superb medium Stephen O’Brien, who speaks about it in his book The Power of Your Spirit.
 CERT is an acronym that stands for the four elements that make up a good reading, and when used as a tool for demonstration, it determines a sensible order in which these elements can be presented.

 The CERT rule can be applied during one-on-one consultations but becomes particularly important when demonstrating to an audience.
 CERT is a simple way to package your mediumship so that the message is clear and has structure.
+It is the sure fire way for people to become accurate psychic mediums.
 It will make it much easier for the recipient to identify the spirit communicator and it gives you a framework to guide your mediumship.
 Not all mediums use this method and I, too, will often work in completely different ways to this, but it is certainly a good way to get started and is a reliable method that is often in the back of my mind when demonstrating.